 Veterinary Technician Internship Program Description

-The internship will be completed over 52 weeks, during which each intern will rotate through our Emergency/Critical Care, Special Care Unit, Anesthesia, and Internal Medicine departments, as well as an elective rotation in one of our other 14 specialties.
+The internship will be completed over 52 weeks, during which each intern will rotate through our Anesthesia, Emergency/Critical Care, Exotics, Internal Medicine, Special Care Unit departments, as well as an elective rotation in one of our other 13 specialties.
 For each rotation, interns work alongside clinical educators, veterinary technician specialists, technician preceptors, veterinarians who are seasoned in their given specialty and who will serve as a guide to the requirements and everyday workings of the department.
 In addition, the veterinary technician interns (VTIs) receive bi-monthly lectures, as well as wet and dry labs in various clinical techniques.
 VTIs will participate in the care and medical treatment of all animals admitted to the hospital, assisting with consultations and interdepartmental transfers.
 After an initial training and orientation period, VTIs will begin their rotations.
 Medical Nursing rotations offer opportunities to acquire standard and advanced skillsets within specific specialties.
 The Surgical department rotations include perioperative patient care and surgical nursing.

 VTls will be evaluated periodically.
 All aspects of assignment will be formally reviewed in written form and the Education Coordinator will sign the evaluation acknowledging discussion of the written review.
 The aim of the evaluation is to enable both VTI and Coordinator to identify areas in which the Intern needs more experience or help.